MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## New features in DPM 2019

-The following sections provide information about the new features and feature updates provided in DPM 2019.
+ See the following sections for detailed information about the new features/feature updates supported in DPM 2019.

 ::: moniker-end